 Brown writes in Daring Greatly: “shame derives its power from being unspeakable.
 That’s why it loves perfectionists – it’s so easy to keep us quiet.
 If we cultivate enough awareness about shame to name it and speak to it, we’ve basically cut it off at the knees.
 Shame hates having words wrapped around it.
 If we speak shame, it begins to wither.
 Just the way exposure to light was deadly for the gremlins, language and story bring light to shame and destroy it.”

-One caveat to talking about shame is don’t just lay your shame on anyone and everyone – that can have its own repercussions.
-Instead, identify a couple or few people in your life who you trust with all your heart and know they’ll always have your back.
-Those are the people you should deem your “shame buddies”.
-The people who you should feel safe talking to and getting vulnerable with.
-The people who love you no matter what.
+One caveat to talking about shame is that you can’t just lay your shame on anyone and everyone – that can have its own repercussions.
+Instead, identify a couple or a few people in your life who you trust with all your heart and know they’ll always have your back.
+This could be your parents, your therapist, your dietitian, or a few close friends.
+These are people who you should feel safe talking to and getting vulnerable with.
+The people who love you and won’t judge you no matter what.

 We need to start opening up more.
 Breaking down the walls we’ve built up.
 Stop worrying about being judged.
 About caring what other people will think of us.
 We need to start letting our true selves be seen.